jessepav/lacygoill-wiki-backup/vim/regex.md

 ##
 # What's the regex to find
-## all sequences of two or more uppercase characters *not* followed by a comma?
+## all sequences of several uppercase characters *not* followed by a comma *nor another uppercase character*?

     \%(\u\{2,}\)\@>,\@!
                 ^^^